swcarpentry-ja/carpentries-coc/topic_folders/policies/privacy.md

 #### Who has access to personally identifiable information?

-Access will be limited to The Carpentries staff and authorised administrators.
+Access will be limited to The Carpentries Core Team and authorised administrators.

 ## Section 1: Workshop Participants
 Workshop participants include Learners, Helpers and Hosts